zanwei/FontDetector/README.md

 ### Copying Information
 - Click the copy icon in the tooltip to copy the corresponding value to clipboard
 - A blue checkmark icon indicates successful copying

-### Searching Fonts
-- Click on the font name to search for information about that font in a new tab

 ## Technical Details